Hackers are getting smarter; are you?

 -What if a user books an item through a loyalty account and gets loyalty points but cancels before the transaction could be completed?

-Ensure that your online vulnerability scanning provider uses a pen testing team that can help you out when needed.
+Ensure that your online vulnerability scanner provider uses a pen testing team that can help you out when needed.

 Simply publishing the vulnerabilities found during scanning is not the best way to conduct reporting.
 Often business managers and developers look for insightful reports that lay down the essential points and help them to understand what’s wrong and what the risk is.